Mission & History

 When RPC launched the BioPark initiative in 2003, it seemed to many an unlikely project.
 Baltimore was not a biotech center and another project, the Science and Technology Park at Johns Hopkins, was already on the drawing board.
 Also, the proposed location for the BioPark was in one of Baltimore’s more troubled neighborhoods, with a per capita income of $16,000 per annum and a crime rate well above the City’s average.

-Despite these obstacles, in the past nine years the University and RPC, working with the community, developer Wexford Science and Technology, and the State of Maryland have:
+Despite these obstacles, in the past ten years the University and RPC, working with the community, developers Wexford Science and Technology, APT, and the State of Maryland have:

 - Built and maintained strong community support